 In 1981, faculty members Larry Gold, David Hirsh, Larry Soll and Mike Yarus set up Synergen, a pharmaceutical protein manufacturing company and one of the first biotechnology firms in the area.

 In 1989, Distinguished Professor Tom Cech, a member of the Department of Chemistry and Biochemistry with a joint appointment in MCDB, won a Nobel prize for his discovery that RNA can act as a catalyst in shaping cell development.
-The discover, which shed light on how the earliest forms of life may have formed, spawned a new field of RNA research
+The discovery, which shed light on how the earliest forms of life may have formed, spawned a new field of RNA research

 In 1995, under the guidance of then-chair Leslie Leinwand, MCDB expanded into the study of mammals and snakes, with a new focus on research with direct medical relevance, such as identifying genes whose failures promote heart disease.